 This reading list features books about Elon Musk, female entrepreneurs and technologists, VR, AI, the ways tech is changing our society, and more.
 You'll also see recommended titles from Bill Gates.

 When it comes to books for techies, there's a great deal to choose from.
-Kristen Lotze put together a book gallery for TechRepublic on 31 books that techies should read, or should be interested in trying to add to their list.
+Kristen Lotze put together a book gallery for TechRepublic on 35 books that techies should read, or should be interested in trying to add to their list.
 Below is an edited transcript of our interview.

-See: Tips for building and advancing your leadership career (free PDF) (TechRepublic)
+SEE: Tips for building and advancing your leadership career (free PDF) (TechRepublic)

-Karen: What would you say, from the list, which are the books that probably stood out the most, and why?
+Karen: What would you say, from the list, are the books that probably stood out the most, and why?

 The second was Ellen K Pao's autobiography, Reset.
 I felt like that was important to include.
-It's from her perspective about a very infamous legal case in Silicon Valley told from her perspective, and also she's just made a lot of really great strides for equality for everyone in the tech world, so thought that was definitely interesting read to have on the list.
+It's from her perspective about a very infamous legal case in Silicon Valley told from her perspective, and she's also just made a lot of really great strides for equality for everyone in the tech world, so thought that was definitely interesting read to have on the list.

-For the second one I would say John Carreyrou's Bad Blood, which outlines or details the Theranos scandal that happened several years ago, just a more detailed account of that.
+For the second one I would say John Carreyrou's Bad Blood, which details the Theranos scandal that happened several years ago--it's a more detailed account of that.
 He was the one who covered that from start to finish, so I thought that would definitely be a really interesting read.

-- CNET Book Club - CNET (CNET)
+- CNET Book Club (CNET)